openmainframeproject/feilong/doc/source/quickstart.rst

 Setup for z/VM SDK Daemon
 =========================

-The z/VM Cloud Connector is designed to be run inside a daemon.
+The IBM z/VM Cloud Connector is designed to be run inside a daemon.
 The daemon server is bond to the configured socket for receiving requests and then call the requested SDK API.

 The daemon server would be run with user 'zvmsdk' and group 'zvmsdk', the following user and folder